frankverhoeven/fv-community-news/readme.txt

+== FAQ ==

+Below is a list of frequently asked questions.

+= The plugin always gives a timeout error =

+You probably have a caching plugin installed.
+The easiest way to fix this is by creating a page for the post form and exclude it from the cache.

 == Changelog ==

 For more details on changes, please visit the [WordPress Trac](http://plugins.trac.wordpress.org/log/fv-community-news/ "FV Community News on WordPress Trac").

+= 3.0.2 =

+* Fixed featured image metabox on normal posts/pages.
+* Fixed non latin text validation.
+* Improved theme compatibility.
+* Other minor improvements.

 = 3.0.1 =

-* Fix an issue that caused post thumbnails to display twice on certain themes.
+* Fixed an issue that caused post thumbnails to display twice on certain themes.

 = 3.0 =